 My dad used to tell me that affordable housing will always be a necessity.
 So if you can purchase real estate to rent out or turn an unused portion of your home, garage, or property into a rental unit, that is a great way to get more financially secure as well.

-5- Learn how to garden.
+5. Learn how to garden.
 The quality of American food is declining while prices are simultaneously rising.
-Learning how to garden and grow your own veggies and fruit are great skills to have at anytime, but especially during hard times.
-My next door neighbor has a great blog on gardening.
-It is called The Gardener’s Spot and is teaching me how to grow a garden this year.
+Learning how to garden and grow your own veggies and fruit are great skills to have at any time, but especially during hard times.
 In addition, raising chickens for eggs and meat are also important skills.
 I love to watch documentaries on Netflix.
 Many of them are about how people live off of the land in Alaska and other wilderness areas.
 I’ve noticed that most everyone seems to raise chickens and turkeys.
 And figured out that it’s mainly because they give or are a great source of lean protein.
 Further, home-raised chickens don’t have the hormones that are in most store bought eggs and meat.

-6-Get armed and protected.
+6. Get armed and protected.
 It’s important either for protection or for food/gathering to have a gun.
 I recommend owning at least one.
 Shot guns are great (especially for hunting birds and protection) but a handgun works as well.
-Another form of protection is a very unique pocket-sized device called TigerLights.
-It is now being used by the military, SWAT, police, and the PUBLIC!
-You and I can own one (actually, I already do).
-Here is a link to my explanation of it.
-It is now being termed as the worlds BEST Non-Lethal self-defense device on the market.

-7-Learn how to be frugal.
+7. Learn how to be frugal.
 There are so many ways to save money.
 Often we spend more just for convenience.
 Subscribe to my blog to learn more frugal and money saving tips.
 Don’t get overwhelmed if you feel like there is too much to learn.
-I am co-writing a book with a financial wiz.
-Once it is published I encourage you to read it.
+I co-wrote this book with a financial wiz.
 There are many step-by-step ways to becoming frugal if you aren’t sure how (or if you want to get better at it).
 There is a saying that I love, “By small and simple things are great things come to pass”.
 Saving a little here and there really does add up.
 The book I co-wrote talks in depth about this principal.

-9- Have a 72 hour kit.
-Some times when people lose shelter and have no food it isn’t brought on by a depression but by a natural disaster.
-Usually in these situations relief does come, but it is not immediate.
+9. Have a 72 hour kit.
+Some times when people lose shelter and have no food it isn’t brought on by depression but by a natural disaster.
+Usually, in these situations relief does come, but it is not immediate.
 Having a good 72 hour kit that is kept near the door or in the car is a great way to prepare for desperate times.
 Click here for a post that has been very popular about 72 hour and car emergency kits.

 Doing these 9 steps will not only help your family survive through a potential Great Depression, but also through job loss, other catastrophes, and even natural disasters.